Welcome to the London, Kent, Surrey and Sussex

 The London and Kent, Surrey and Sussex School of Public Health offers a range of exciting opportunities which you might expect with the capital and surrounding areas.
 These include access to rural, urban and inner-city areas with local government, with diversity, inequalities and high profile public health at their centre.
 In addition, we offer experiences at the very centre of government, regional government, world renowned research and academic departments, five health protection teams which include two major airports plus the numerous entry points on the coast within our area.

 London, Kent, Surrey and Sussex is illustrated by the dark blue patch towards the right hand base of the UK.
 If you are unfamiliar with the area, we suggest you check out the places you are interested in and the travel times from where you live or are planning to live.

 The School has more than 120 trainees, and presently offers programmes at prestigious teaching centres across our area.

 We have a Head of School, Rachel Wells, who works with an experienced team of Training Programme Directors who cover the School’s geography.
 You will be allocated to a TPD on arrival in the school and we do our best for you to remain with that person throughout your training.
 Each TPD has a key workstream to support and a geographical area to cover.

 The Head of School reports to the Postgraduate Dean for Public Health and key decisions are brought to the School Board which meets quarterly.

-An essential element of the role of the School is to ensure that good quality training is provided for those on the training programme and also in developing public health training more broadly.
+An essential element of the role of the School is to ensure that good quality training is provided for those on the programme and also in developing public health training more broadly.
 Part of the role of the School involves working with other partners like Public Health England and new training environments to develop public health training that is fit for the future.

-2020 Public Health ST1 Recruitment
+2021 Public Health ST1 Recruitment – Come Join us